siemens/ix/packages/documentation/docs/controls/card-list.md

 <Tags />
 <!-- introduction start -->
-Card lists are UI controls that display a large number of cards or items of the same type in a lightweight, grouped manner.
+Card lists display a large number of cards or items of the same type in a lightweight, grouped manner.
 <!-- introduction end -->
 <LinkableDocsTabs>
   <DocsUx />